lugaye/feb-2025-introduction-to-html/README.md

-# Introduction to HTML5
+# Introduction to JavaScript and DOM Manipulation

 ## Objectives

-Understand the structure of an HTML5 document.
-Use essential HTML5 elements to create a simple webpage.
-Implement semantic HTML for better accessibility and SEO.
+Write basic JavaScript functions.
+Manipulate the DOM dynamically.
+Respond to user interactions.

 ## Instructions

-- Create an index.html file.
+- Create a script.js file and link it to a HTML.
 - Structure the document using DOCTYPE, html, head, and body.

 >[!NOTE]
->  - Include at least:
+>  - Write JavaScript that:
->  - A header with a title.
+>  - Changes text content dynamically.
->  - A nav with links.
+>  - Modifies CSS styles via JavaScript.
->  - A main section with some text content.
->  - A footer with contact information.
->Ensure proper indentation and commenting.
+>  - Adds or removes an element when a button is clicked.

 # Tasks
 - Create a well-structured HTML5 document.